Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * I want to deliver the orders on time.
 #### As a new customer:
  * I wish that I can find what I am looking for.
- * I hope I can use my present card.
  * I wish that it is not complicated to purchase an order.
  * I wish that I can ask for help if I need it.
  * I hope that I can get my order on time.